dinaTheo/StreamflowForecastingNN-DynFus/README.md

 The model outputs are saved in `Results/Saved-from-run-models/`.

 ## Stage 3: Results
-The `Results/` folder contains Jupyter notebooks that analyze model predictions.
+The `Results/` folder contains the Jupyter notebooks that analyse model predictions.
 These notebooks use the saved outputs from `Results/Saved-from-run-models/` to generate visualizations, graphs, and tables.

 ## Stage 4: Explainability